 - Wet systems should be shut off and drained down where possible.

 - Contact Impact Fire if you need additional help.
-We have eight offices and over 200 technicians throughout Texas, and are available to provide support.
+We have nine offices and over 200 technicians throughout Texas, and are available to provide support.

 - Keep in mind that any repair calls will be “patched” for the time being and not fully repaired, so our technicians are available to help more businesses during this time.
 Full repairs can be performed in subsequent weeks.